digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 Structuring Projects for Upgrades
 ---------------------------------

-There are two important things to not about how the new version of the Asset model, and the Upgrade model are structured:
+There are two important things to note about how the new version of the Asset model, and the Upgrade model are structured:

 1. The new version of the Asset model does not depend on the old one
 2. All modules in the new model are prefixed with ``Intro.Asset.V2`` rather than just ``Intro.Asset``